• Skip to main content

 Why this Recipe Works

 The combination of chocolate and cherry is so epic that it has it's own name: black forest.
-A black forest cake is the most well known black forest bake but these black forest brownies are even better!
+A black forest cake is the most well known black forest bake but these Cherry Chocolate Brownies are my favorite way to combine the cherry and chocolate flavors!

 Ingredients and Notes